 Parents Empowered - 3 ways to stay between your child and alcohol; bonding, boundaries, monitoring.

-Power of Parents - a parent handbook for talking with teens about alcohol.
+Power of Parents - a a collection of resources for talking with tweens and teens about alcohol.

 The Teen Brain - answers the question "Why do teens act this way?" by addressing brain development, behavior & the teen brain, and drugs & teen moods.

 This national campaign was originally designed to make parents aware that hosting parties and serving alcohol to other people's kids was against the law, and could prove very costly.
 Fine amounts and potential liability are reasons given to help parents weigh the possible cost of hosting underage parties.

 We run our campaign annually in April through early June.
 Locally we've moved the campaign beyond discussing just the legal issues and aim to inform parents about the important role they play in their son or daughter's decision about whether or not to drink.

 The 9th Annual Parents Who Host Campaign in Eau Claire County has a theme of "Be sure it's NOT happening in your home" and encourages parents take steps to ensure underage drinking isn't happening in their own home.

 Talk about your decision to not allow underage drinking in your home or on your property, then show your commitment by joining the Parents Connecting Network.
 The network helps connect Eau Claire County parents who have made the same commitment you have.

 Contact us to find out more and how YOU can get involved: